japila-books/spark-sql-internals/docs/physical-operators/SparkPlan.md

 The result of <<execute, executing>> a `SparkPlan` is an `RDD` of [internal binary rows](../spark-sql-InternalRow.md) (`RDD[InternalRow]`).

+!!! note
-NOTE: Executing a structured query is simply a translation of the higher-level Dataset-based description to an RDD-based runtime representation that Spark will in the end execute (once an Dataset action is used).
+    Executing a structured query is simply a translation of the higher-level Dataset-based description to an RDD-based runtime representation that Spark will in the end execute (once an Dataset action is used).

 CAUTION: FIXME Picture between Spark SQL's Dataset => Spark Core's RDD